Inferring the nature of the boson at 125-126 GeV: Other Terms in the Angular Distributions

 \section{Other Terms in the Angular Distributions}

-In the main text, we have not included the $\eta$ and $\eta^2$ dependent terms in the angular distributions for the case of Spin-2 boson.
-This is mainly because of the fact that $\eta$ is a very small quantity.
-However, for the sake of completeness, the $\eta$ and $\eta^2$ dependent terms in the angular distributions are given below.
+In the main text, we have not included the $\eta$ and $\eta^2$ dependent term in the angular distributions for the case of Spin-2 boson.
+However, for the sake of completeness, the $\eta$ and $\eta^2$ dependent term $\mathscr{M}$ in the angular distributions are given below.

 \begin{widetext}